 I needed a recipe for green pancakes.
 Why you might ask.
 Good question.
-I needed it because I am taking part in a Halloween food challenge, which you will see more of in a few days.
+I needed it because I was taking part in a Halloween food challenge, which you will see more of in a few days.
 So I was on the hunt for a quick simple and healthy green pancake recipe.

 I was originally inspired by this awesome pea fritter recipe by Amy at Feeding Finn.
 However the challenge I am involved in was set up by an allergy friendly kid food blogger Fork and Beans so I wanted something wheat free.
 I, therefore modified my pumpkin spice pancake recipe and it worked an absolute treat!